amalik99/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise3.md

 2. Select **BASH** from drop down in cloud shell window.<br/>

-3. Used your existing storage account which we provisioned in **Exercise 2**.
+3. Used your existing bash storage account which we provisioned in **Exercise 2**.

 **3.2 Create an app to scale** <br/>